-Discussion Boards are collaborative learning experiences.
-Therefore, the student will participate in 3 Discussion Board Forums.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 3 Discussions.
 Each thread must be 450 words or more.
 The student is also required to reply to at least 2 classmates’ threads in 250 words or more.

-The student will submit two 4–5-page papers reflecting on a provided prompt.
+The student will submit two 4–5 page papers reflecting on a provided prompt.
 The student must integrate course readings, notes, and personal experiences as needed.
-These assignments are due through the SafeAssign link.

 The student will be given an ethical dilemma.
-The student will then submit a 4–5-page paper stating and supporting what he/she believe is the correct response.
-This assignment is due through the SafeAssign link.
+The student will then submit a 4–5 page paper stating and supporting what he/she believe is the correct response.

 In 8–10 pages, the student will construct a protocol for decision making.
 Based on his/her life experiences and ethical foundations, he/she will create a system that can be used throughout his/her personal life and professional careers as a guideline for decision making when he/she is confronted with ethical dilemmas.